blei-lab/edward/README.md

     maximum likelihood)
   + Laplace approximation

-It supports __criticism__ of the model and inference via
+It supports __criticism__ of the model and inference with

 + Point-based evaluations
 + Posterior predictive checks

-Edward is built on top of [TensorFlow](https://www.tensorflow.org), enabling features such as computational graphs, distributed training, CPU/GPU integration, automatic differentiation, and visualization with TensorBoard.
+Edward is built on top of [TensorFlow](https://www.tensorflow.org).
+It enables features such as computational graphs, distributed training, CPU/GPU integration, automatic differentiation, and visualization with TensorBoard.

 ## Resources